 - All sales are final.
 Items damaged upon arrival are eligible for a refund.
 Customers must contact customer service within 30 days of receipt and provide a photo of the defect and/or incorrect product.

 - Made in China

 The full-body pillow is a U-shape, and its dimensions are 51″ x 31.5″ x 7.9″.
 It’s filled with polyester fiber filling for a down-alternative-like feel.
-It should be able to support your head, neck, back, and stomach and rest in between your knees to help with hip alignment.
+It should be able to support the head, neck, back, and stomach and rest in between the knees to help with hip alignment.

 The pillow cover on my pillow is 100 percent organic cotton and removable.
 Queen Rose says the dyes they use for their covers are “naturally free from any toxic substances and contaminants that could harm humans.”
 There are also velour and jersey knit material options available.

-There is a zipper at the top of the pillow that lets you unzip and remove the cover for easy machine washing and line-drying or air-drying.
-(Be sure to avoid heated drying!)
+There is a zipper at the top of the pillow that allows the cover to be smoothly unzipped and removed to machine wash and line-dry or air-dry – be sure to avoid heated drying for risk of shrinking.

-The pillow is pretty full, and the total loft is nearly 8“.
-When you lay your head down on the pillow, it will sink down some.
-The filling is not machine washable, but there is a zipper that gives you access to the polyester fill, which technically makes the pillow adjustable.
-You could reach your hand in and remove tufts of filling if you desire.
+The pillow is pretty full, the total loft is nearly 8” and when a pregnant woman lays her head down on the pillow, it will sink down some.
+The filling is not machine washable, but there is a zipper that provides access to the polyester fill, which technically makes the pillow adjustable.
+The ability to reach into the pillow and remove tufts of filling if desired is an option.